marcusig/woocommerce-product-customizer/src/readme.txt

 == Upgrade Notice ==

-* 1.1.0 Added a shortcode, improved the cache management, and various improvements / tweaks.
+* 1.1.1 Fixed a JS bug in the admin.
+1.1.0 > Added a shortcode, improved the cache management, and various improvements / tweaks.
 Most add-ons will need to be updated for compatibility.